5hadowblad3/5hadowblad3.github.io/_pages/about.md

 1. Enhancing the fundamental program analysis algorithm.
 2. Exploring the code representation/security specification in diverse scenarios.

+**I am looking for multiple Ph.D. and MPhil students as well as RAs.
+If you pursue making the program more secure and reliable, please feel free to send me an email.**

 ### **NEWS!**
  * Our paper on detecting false negative vulnerabilities on autonomous driving simulators has been accepted in [TDSC](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=8858)!
  * Our paper on studying the challenges of applying LLM for software vulnerability detection has been accepted in [CSUR](https://dl.acm.org/journal/csur)！